1. Introduction — Why Save Your Old Windows 10 PC?

 • a home lab for learning Linux

-• a DoD 1.3 dedicated server
+• a DoD 1.3 dedicated server and for that matter Half-Life 2 games too

-This guide shows you how to take an old Windows 10 PC and, in about 30 minutes, turn it into a friendly, reliable Linux‑powered home server — even if you’ve never used Linux before.
+This guide shows you how to take an old Windows 10 PC and, in about 30 minutes, turn it into a friendly, reliable Linux‑powered game server — even if you’ve never used Linux before.

 The goal is simple: